 Join a nearby university’s brass band

 If your university doesn’t have a band of its own, find another uni band!
-A lot of bands currently competing at bands compete as mergers, meaning that some of their players actually study at another nearby university that doesn’t have its own band.
+A lot of bands currently competing at UniBrass compete as mergers, meaning that some of their players actually study at another nearby university that doesn’t have its own band.
 This is a great way to join in the fun if you don’t think there is enough interest at your own university to set a band up.
 Look on our list of university bands to check if there is one local to you.

-Start your own brass band
+Start your own university brass band

-As well as general advice, the UniBrass Foundation may be able to assist with publicity, by helping you to send out press releases to brass band press, as well as locally.
+Get in touch with UniBrass: As well as general advice, the UniBrass Foundation may be able to assist with publicity, by helping you to send out press releases to brass band press, as well as locally.